aguidot/Project1ReadMe/README.md

 # Project 1 Read Me

-*You are a Fintech Bootcamp student tasked with a group project on showcasing the skills you've learned thus far in class.
-Below is what your readme file might look like for your project.*
+*You are a Rice Fintech Bootcamp student tasked with a group project on showcasing the skills you've learned thus far in class.
+Below is what your readme file might look like for your first project.*

 # Group 2 - Street Smarts: Beating the Used Car Salesman
 ![used_car_salesman](https://user-images.githubusercontent.com/85652410/129506201-ce92dedd-5ae0-4e39-8f15-cc552311e47c.jpg)

 ####
 #### The used car market is currently experiencing an all time high with prices rising by 45% during the last 12 months.
-This activity in the market corresponds to threats of rising inflation and potential increase in interest rates alongside news of ongoing supply shortages in automotive electronics.
-Our project focused on analyzing used car sales data to navigate the best buying and selling opportunities in the current market.
-We examined current geographical trends across vehicle type, specifications, mileage, and units sold as well as compare changes in the economic landscape.
+This activity in the market corresponds to threats of rising inflation and potential increase in interest rates, alongside news of ongoing supply shortages in automotive electronics.
+Our project focuses on analyzing used car sales data to navigate the best buying and selling opportunities in the current market.
+We examine current geographical trends across vehicle type, specifications, mileage, and units sold as well as compare changes in the economic landscape.
 ---

 ## Technologies